 Some city workers already have the benefit.
 The union for Anchorage police officers enacted paid parental leave late last year.
 And Acting Mayor Austin Quinn-Davidson approved paid parental leave in 2021 for non-union workers.
 Mayor Dave Bronson revoked it when he took office, but the Assembly later brought it back during his tenure.

-The Assembly is also introducing a proposal that would allow employees to work remotely.
+The Assembly is also introducing a proposal that would allow more employees to work remotely.
 Falsey said when the COVID-19 pandemic hit, almost all city workers began working from home.
 However, that didn’t last.

 “After Covid, we brought everybody back, unlike what just about everybody else did,” Falsey said.
 “And so there was a great desire to move the municipality into the post-Covid reality that people can work from anywhere and be just as efficient and just as effective.”

-Falsey said the city is making additional changes to make it a more attractive place for employees.
+Falsey said the city is making additional changes in order to make it a more attractive place for employees.
 For example, the city will no longer require a GED for its People Mover bus drivers.
 That department recently announced it would have to scale back its operations due to a driver shortage.

 “It’s about a year late,” Hatcher said.
 “Unfortunately, if we had it a year ago, I know of three employees just in my kind of work group area that could have used it, that all had children.”